tradesafe/woocommerce/readme.txt

 The TradeSafe plugin for WooCommerce allows TradeSafe Escrow to be used as a payment gateway when buying and selling goods and services through WooCommerce.

+The TradeSafe plugin includes payment gateways namely Ozow (Instant EFT), Visa/Mastercard, SnapScan and normal EFT, with more to come.

 The plugin also includes support for paying multiple vendors when using the Dokan plugin.

 == Frequently Asked Questions ==

 = Where can I find documentation? =

-For more information on how to setup the plugin, please refer to our [guide](https://developer.tradesafe.co.za/docs/1.1/tools/plugins/woocommerce)
+For more information on how to setup the plugin, please refer to our [guide](https://developer.tradesafe.co.za/docs/1.1/plugins/woocommerce)

 == Changelog ==

+= 1.0.2 - 2021-06-14 =
+ * Updated plugin page description

 = 1.0.1 - 2021-06-11 =
  * Updated plugin info and links for final release